 That’s not to say that Pinterest can’t also be used for a male demographic.
 Because Pinterest focuses on beautiful images, with which you can create boards and pins, it is a great place to promote your products and with the buy button, you can make it easy for your customers to make a purchase.

 Twitter has about 330 million active users.
 Even though this is smaller than Facebook, that’s still a large number of users.
 40% of their user demographics are aged 18- 29 years old, followed closely by the 30-49 year old demographic.
 It is a varied demographic, which means your target audience is likely to be here.
 Twitter users can send short, 240 character Tweets to their audience.
 But the thing with Tweets is that they have a shorter lifespan than other platforms, so users often post several times per day.

 For a business that is just starting out with Twitter, it is good to send out 4 to 6 messages per day.
 It is also wise to monitor it constantly because for businesses it has become a place where users come to complain.
 And people complaining expect fast responses.
 It is a place that can become negative very fast, but posting positive messaging and responding to customers can lead to a highly engaged user base.

-The video giant YouTube, who is owned by Google, the world’s #1 search engine, is now the world’s second-biggest search engine.
+The video giant YouTube, which is owned by Google, the world’s #1 search engine, is now the world’s second-biggest search engine.
 With 1.5 billion monthly users looking for videos and being accessible through any smartphone, people turn to YouTube to watch videos wherever they are. it is a great place for businesses to place high-quality educational content or “How to” videos, as well as entertaining videos, which perform very well.
 Providing a good mix of this content is sure to help you grow a following.